keptn/keptn.github.io/content/docs/concepts/architecture/index.md

   In other words, it sends an `approval.finished` event which contains information about whether a task sequence (such as the artifact delivery) should continue or not.
-  If the approval strategy within a stage has been set to `manual`, the gatekeeper service does not respond with any event since, in that case, the user is responsible for sending an `approval.finished` event (using either the [Keptn Bridge](../../0.19.x/bridge/#approvals) or the API).
+  If the approval strategy within a stage has been set to `manual`, the `approval-service` does not respond with any event since, in that case, the user is responsible for sending an `approval.finished` event (using either the [Keptn Bridge](../../0.19.x/bridge/#approvals) or the API).

 - **remediation-service:** determines the action to be performed in remediation workflows.

-- **mongodb-datastore:** stores MongoDB event data that is deployed in the cluster.
+- **mongodb-datastore:** stores MongoDB event data that is deployed in the cluster as discussed above.

 You also need a service to create/modify the configuration of a service that is going to be onboarded, fetch configuration files from the *configuration-service*, and apply the configurations.